THCa vs. THC: Differences in Potency, Side Effects & Benefits

 The 2018 Farm Bill made all hemp-derived cannabinoids federally legal.
 Hemp is defined as cannabis containing 0.3% THC or less, by dry weight.

-With this in mind, here are the states where THC is legal, as well as the states where it’s illegal or regulated:
+With this in mind, here are the states where THC is legal, as well as the states where it’s illegal or restricted:

 • Alabama